As tourism brightens, Times Square hopes to regain luster

 “It starts to get better,” said Vasili, who employs three people at the shop.

-Just before the COVID-19 outbreak, New York City posted record numbers of tourists — 66.6 million in 2019, including 13.5 million from outside the U.S. But, then, the pandemic prompted severe restrictions on foreign travel.
+Just before the COVID-19 outbreak, New York City was posting record numbers of tourists — 66.6 million in 2019, including 13.5 million from outside the U.S. Then the pandemic prompted severe restrictions on foreign travel.

 A marketing blitz has been underway for months to remind Americans that New York City is again open for business and ready for the visiting masses.
 Now the city is expanding its outreach to those outside the U.S., who are especially coveted because they spend more time and more money during their visits.